United Church of Christ Mental Health Network

 Sean Witty, MTS, MS

-January 7, 2025 By MHN-UCC
+January 7, 2025 by MHN-UCC

 The holidays are a time of light, celebration, and connection—or so we’re told.
 For many, however, this season shines a spotlight on what is absent.
 Empty chairs at the table, missed milestones, or the ache of transitions in work and relationships can make the holidays a tender and challenging time.
 I see this as a regular, even routine, aspect of my work as a psychotherapist.